taboola/taboola-ios/README.md

 ### 1.2 Incorporating the SDK

-## Installation with CocoaPods
+## Installation

-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like Taboola in your projects.
+[Installation with CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like Taboola in your projects.

 You can install it with the following command: